New Jennifer Lawrence Movie 'Mother!' Called 'Grotesque And Nauseating' Attack On Christianity

 — MJK (@MJK98123) September 15, 2017

-While Smith had few good things to say about Mother! or Jennifer Lawrence, the critic’s overwhelmingly negative review of the new film seemed to be mostly based on the final 30 minutes.
+While Smith had few good things to say about mother! or Jennifer Lawrence, the critic’s overwhelmingly negative review of the new film seemed to be mostly based on the final 30 minutes.
 According to Smith, the first half of the movie plays like “the world’s longest Saturday Night Live sketch,” while the climax is more akin to a “grotesque spoof of the Nativity.”

 “To experience the final half-hour is to understand what it must feel like to be a clump of broccoli in a Cuisinart.”